Ferries from

 Northern Ireland to England Ferry

-Can I get a ferry from Northern Ireland to England?
+Is there a ferry from Northern Ireland to England?

 Yes, you can get a ferry from Northern Ireland to England.
-Ferries to England from Northern Ireland sail approximately 13 times per week and are provided by Stena Line .
+Ferries from Northern Ireland to England sail approximately 13 times per week and are provided by Stena Line.
 Just use our Deal Finder to compare prices and availability and book your ferry to England today.

 How long is the ferry from Northern Ireland to England?

-England to Northern Ireland ferry timetable
+Northern Ireland to England ferry timetable

 Northern Ireland to England ferry operators

-There is just 1 ferry company providing this route.
+There is 1 ferry company providing this route.
 Northern Ireland to England ferries are operated by Stena Line.

 Can you do a day trip from Northern Ireland to England?